makhlaghi/mockgals/doc/README.md

 The sources for making the documentation are in `./docsrc`.

 To compile the documentation you need to run `run.sh`.
-But `run.sh' depends on two compiled files (from `docsrc/`), to compile them (only once is enough), simply run the `makerunrequirements.sh` that is available in this directory.
+But `run.sh` depends on two compiled files (from `docsrc/`), to compile them (only once is enough), simply run the `makerunrequirements.sh` that is available in this directory.
 It will compile these two programs that